jgato/jgato/random_docs/ACM_and_RH_installations.md

 Metal3: It is in charge of configuring the VirtualMedia with the customized ISO and to boot the server to start the installation.
 In the previous section we have seen how the Assisted-Image-Service provides the different ISOs.
 But the BMC of the server will not download the ISO from the assisted-image-service.

 Metal3 creates a kind of pods/cache with the custom mini-ISOs.
 The URL to download the ISO from the Assiste-Image-Service is not very appropriate for some BMCS.
-Something like: "https://assisted-image-service-open-cluster-management.apps.el8k.hpecloud.org/images/3ffa8e57-bb4b-4c01-97c4-a34d5fca6bc0?api_key=eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9.eyJpbmZyYV9lbnZfaWQiOiIzZmZhOGU1Ny1iYjRiLTRjMDEtOTdjNC1hMzRkNWZjYTZiYzAifQ.UvGpeBtGMQAuvQ2SHCtuWEPJJm_1KR5RS5Mxe3jvoV07nURo-EEWgsl8l9k-gU1wvZIVS9cuSKz-wHHJc0w&arch=x86_64&type=minimal-iso&version=4.9".
+Assisted-image-service ISOs looks like: 'https://assisted-image-service-open-cluster-management.apps.el8k.hpecloud.org/images/3ffa8e57-bb4b-4c01-97c4-a34d5fca6bc0?api_key=eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9.eyJpbmZyYV9lbnZfaWQiOiIzZmZhOGU1Ny1iYjRiLTRjMDEtOTdjNC1hMzRkNWZjYTZiYzAifQ.UvGpeBtGMQAuvQ2SHCtuWEPJJm_1KR5RS5Mxe3jvoV07nURo-EEWgsl8l9k-gU1wvZIVS9cuSKz-wHHJc0w&arch=x86_64&type=minimal-iso&version=4.9'.

 This urls would not work with some BMCs: url too long, not finishing with .iso or params and api-keys in the url.